TheFebrin/DataScience/README.md

 # Machine-Learning

 ## About
-Machine Learning course from University of Wroclaw and Python implementations of major algorithms.
+Machine Learning course from University of Wroclaw, <br/>
+Python implementations of some major algorithms, <br/>
+and some other interesting things. <br/>

 ## Notebooks issue
 Sometimes jupyter notebooks doesn't render.